 Net interest income is the primary source of cash flow generated by our portfolios of FFELP Loans and Private Education Loans.
-At the present, interest earned on FFELP Loans and variable rate Private Education Loans is primarily indexed to one-month LIBOR or Prime Rate, respectively, while certain of our debt is indexed to rates other than one-month LIBOR and Prime Rate, or if indexed to one-month LIBOR, it has a different repricing frequency.
+At the present, interest earned on FFELP Loans and variable rate Private Education Loans is primarily indexed to one-month LIBOR or Prime Rate.
+Starting in May 2021, in preparation for the cessation of one-month LIBOR in July 2023, interest earned on certain newly originated variable rate Private Education Loans began to be indexed to one-month SOFR, with interest earned on all newly originated variable rate Private Education Loans being indexed to one-month SOFR by December 2021.
+In contrast, certain of our debt is indexed to rates other than one-month LIBOR, Prime Rate or one-month SOFR, or if indexed to one-month LIBOR, it has a different repricing frequency.

 The different interest rate characteristics of our loan portfolios and the liabilities funding these loan portfolios result in basis risk and repricing risk.
 It is not economically feasible to hedge all of our exposure to such risks.
 While the asset and hedge indices are short-term with rate movements that are typically highly correlated, there can be no assurance that the historically high correlation will not be disrupted by capital market dislocations or other factors not within our control.
 There have been situations in the past in which we experienced widening spreads between one-month and three-month LIBOR and the cost of hedging this variance was prohibitive.
-We cannot provide any assurance that such a situation will not reoccur and if it did reoccur, it would potentially reduce our net interest margins and net income.
+Additionally, as we transition away from LIBOR, there may be further basis risk and repricing risk as a result of new SOFR-based indices being instituted in our loan portfolios and liabilities due to the varying performance and functionality of certain SOFR-based indices compared to LIBOR-based indices and other SOFR-based indices.
+We cannot provide any assurance that such a situation will not occur and if it did occur, it would potentially reduce our net interest margins and net income.
 In these circumstances, our earnings could be materially adversely affected.